syncfusion-content/angular-docs/angular/DropDownList/Functionalities.md

 N> jQuery predefined error messages to that annotation attribute will be shown when this property is not defined.
 The below given example explain this behavior of ‘required’ attribute,

-When you initialize the DropDownList widget, it creates an input hidden element which is used to store the selected items value.
+When you initialize the Dropdown List widget, it creates an input hidden element which is used to store the selected items value.
 Hence, the validation is performed based on the value stored in this hidden element.

 Required field and min value validation is demonstrated in the below given example.